foreee/CPCA/README.md

 Using the VS2012+ to compile this project .

 # Exsample
-Using the the pointCloud of Stanford Rabbit，the matched result show as follow
+Using the the pointCloud of Stanford Rabbit，the matched result is shown as follow.
+The left is init position and right is registration result.
 ![Image text](img/CPCA_test_1.png)
 ![Image text](img/CPCA_test_2.png)
 ![Image text](img/CPCA_test_3.png)